KomodoHQ/komododigital.co.uk-frontend/src/content/case-studies/northumbria-police/index.md

 navBackground: '#171717'
 background: 'linear-gradient(0deg, #171717 0%, #171717 100%)'
 invert: true
-excerpt: 'Police E-Box is a multi-phased project that sees the integration of mobile technology into police officers day to day workflow, streamlining access to information and reducing load on resource control and radio channels via smartphone technology.'
+excerpt: 'Police E-Box is a multi-phased project that sees the integration of mobile technology into police officers day to day workflow, streamlining access to information and reducing load on resource control and radio...'
 ---

 Police E-Box is a multi-phased project that sees the integration of mobile technology into police officers day to day workflow, streamlining access to information and reducing load on resource control and radio channels via smartphone technology.